 - Leave yourself a note or to-do list of where your projects are at so you can easily pick up your work when you come back from the break.

-- Try to not compare yourself to other people’s 2020, this year has been extremely challenging.
+- Try to not compare yourself to other people’s 2021.

 - Take some time to reflect and be proud of how far you’ve come (even if you don’t feel like you have achieved anything, we bet there’s a lot to be proud about!)